Zir0-93/zir0-93.github.io/_posts/2018-02-10-analyzing_review_comments.md

 emphasize review comments which happen to use the word "the" more frequently, without giving enough weight to the more meaningful terms like "variable" and "naming".
 This is problematic as the term "the" is not a good keyword to distinguish relevant and non-relevant documents and terms, unlike the less-common words "variable" and "naming".
-Hence an inverse document frequency factor is incorporated which diminishes the weight of terms that occur very frequently in the document set and increases the weight of terms that occur rarely.
+Hence an inverse document frequency factor is incorporated to diminsh the weight of terms that occur very frequently in the review comment set and increases the weight of terms that occur rarely.

-Putting it all together, the weight the td-idf statistic gives to a given term is:
+Putting it all together, the weight the td-idf statistic assigns to a given term is:

-1. Highest when the term occurs many times within a small number of documents (thus lending high discriminating power to those documents);
+1. Highest when the term occurs many times within a small number of review comments
-2. Lower when the term occurs fewer times in a document, or occurs in many documents (thus offering a less pronounced relevance signal);
+2. Lower when the term occurs fewer times in a review comment, or occurs in many review comments
-3. Lowest when the term occurs in virtually all documents.
+3. Lowest when the term occurs in virtually all review comments.

-At this point, we may view each document as a vector with one component corresponding to each term in the dictionary, together with a weight for each component that is given by the equation above.
+At this point, we may view each review comment as a vector with one component corresponding to each term in the dictionary, together with a weight for each component that is given by the equation above.
 For dictionary terms that do not occur in a document, this weight is zero.
 This vector form will prove to be crucial to